SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

-Switzerland, this tiny country in central Europe, is a beautiful place to visit at any time of the year.
+Switzerland, a small country in central Europe, is a beautiful place to visit at any time of the year.
 Whether you visit in the spring, fall, or summer, the options for activities are endless.
-The scenery is always amazing, and the towns and villages know how to charm.
-Of course, Switzerland in winter is also perfect to visit.
+Of course, Switzerland in the winter is also perfect for visiting.

 As a Switzerland fan, I love exploring the country at any time, but I have to admit that I am not a winter sports fan.

 Actually, I have never skied in my life.
-I recently went on my very first ski trip in Verbier – of course, in Switzerland and what should I say?
-The scenery was amazing, everything was organized perfectly and professionally and Switzerland in winter was just amazing!
+I recently went on my first ski trip.
+Of course, it was in Switzerland – in Verbier to be more precise.
+What should I say?
+The scenery was amazing, everything was organized perfectly and professionally.
+Switzerland in winter was just stunning!

 When you visit Switzerland in the winter months, here are my tips on where to stay:

 Jungfraujoch Region (including Interlaken) is a great place to stay – it is one of the best winter destinations, and you can reach places like Lucerne easily.
 Interlaken would be my top tip here.

 LUXURY: VICTORIA JUNGFRAU GRAND HOTEL & SPA – The most luxurious hotel in Interlaken is the Victoria Jungfrau Grand Hotel & Spa.
 I have not stayed there myself, so I can only repeat what I heard: This hotel is amazing.
 If you are looking for a fancy place in Interlaken, this is probably the best pick.